 It is probably worth reiterating how mechanically interesting and thematically simulated the game is.
 You feel like you’re actually there, on the farm.
 You need to go to the market to buy pigs, to the quarry for stones, then it’s time to gather some wood and build fences.
 When you got solid foundations, you and your wife can indulge in some child-making, which results in new workers.

-There’s a friendly competition for action spaces and some adaptation of strategy is needed.
+There’s competition for action spaces and some adaptation of strategy is needed from time to time.
 But the game is not spiteful if a space you were aiming for gets occupied.
-There are enough alternatives available – if you can’t make anew worker this round, you can maybe build a new improvement and have kids later.
+There are enough alternatives available – if you can’t make a new worker this round, you can maybe build a new improvement and have kids later.
 Or take that 8 wood that is just sitting there.
 Only if you have no alternatives, you can take the first player marker action.

 The final scoring rewards balance.
 You lose points for features you don’t have or if you don’t fill the board completely.
 You will take a penalty for not having any pigs, rather than being awarded for hoarding twenty sheep.